jacobszmon/Git-Info-Pages/README.md

     - The role of version control in software development.
     - What is Git (including pros and cons).
 - Configuring Git (started Sept 30 at 8:45 finished Sept 30 at 9:20)
+- Initializing a Repo(Started Sept 30 at 9:24 finished Sept 30 at 9:30)